 The main compartment is divided by three glass shelves to create individual storage sections for different foods, but if you have larger items, you can remove the shelves if necessary.
 The door has its own shelves for storing snacks and a can holder section that’s ideal for canned beverages.
 There’s a tiny freezer section up top, which is just about the right size for a small frozen pizza.
-In addition to all this, theis surprisingly affordable, making it easier to fit into dorm budgets.
+In addition to all this, the HomeLabs fridge is surprisingly affordable, making it easier to fit into dorm budgets.
 You can even write on the stainless steel door with a marker for notes and other messages.

 Who should buy this: Workers who want to store food and beverages in their office.

 Who’s it for: Employees who want a handy fridge that fits under their desk or anywhere else.